cablehead/homebrew-tap/README.md

-# homebrew-tap

 A small collection of Homebrew “taps” maintained by cablehead.

 ## Available Taps

-- **cross-stream**: An event stream store for personal, local-first use, specializing in event sourcing.
+- [**cross-stream**](https://github.com/cablehead/xs): An event stream store for personal, local-first use, specializing in event sourcing.
-- **x-macos-pasteboard**: A command-line tool to interact with the macOS pasteboard.
+- [**x-macos-pasteboard**](https://github.com/cablehead/x-macos-pasteboard): A command-line tool to interact with the macOS pasteboard.

 ## Usage